What can I eat after a dental implant treatment? Recipes and advice

 • Peel the melon and remove the seeds.

-• Cut into pieces and place in a bowl with the lemon juice, yoghurt and cream.
+• Chop it up and place it in a bowl together with the lemon juice, yoghurt and cream.

 • Add the salt and beat well again.